The Average Cost Of A Determination Of Heirship Proceeding In Texas

 Initial Steps In The Application Process

 I have handled such proceedings where as many as 28 heirs were scattered all over the country and all but one was cooperative.
 The one outlier caused a great deal of trouble and expense for everyone.
 It took us six months, working through ancestry websites and talking to scores of witnesses, to identify all of the heirs.
 Several of these heirs refused to waive service of citation and one of the 28 heirs refused to agree to an independent administration.
 This ended up being a very expensive proceeding, the expenses for which had to be paid out of the estate.

 Before the court can hear the case, that attorney has to be satisfied that you have, in fact, done due diligence in identifying all heirs, and he or she can find no other likely heirs.
-The attorney ad litem will search marriage and divorce records, ancestry websites, and talk to the witnesses who have sworn to the facts of heirship in the application.
+The attorney ad litem will search marriage records, divorce records, and ancestry websites.
+They will then talk to the witnesses who have sworn to the facts of heirship in the application.
 The fee for the attorney ad litem can be from a few hundred dollars to several thousand dollars depending on the amount of work they have to do.
 This fee also has to be paid by the estate.

 In addition to these seemingly challenging and frequently unnecessary steps, the attorney for the estate is also required to have published a notice to "unknown heirs" in the newspaper of the city where the probate is filed.
 The cost of this publication can be several hundred dollars.
 Rarely ever does an heir come forward as a result of such a publication, but it is still a legal requirement even if you are certain there are no other heirs.
 Again, lying applicants in the past cost all applicants more now.

 Possible Request To Join This Determination With Administration Of The Estate